-There vs Their in English Grammar
+4. Similarities Between There and Their in English Grammar

-What does There mean?
+What Does There Mean?

 The word there is a kind of indeclinable too though occasionally it is used as a pronoun.
 It indicates a place when used as an indeclinable as in the sentence,